alexis133/core-abstract-sample/README.md

 ## Version 3

-To test version 3, you can call in Command Prompt:
+To test version 3, you can call:

 ```shell script
 curl -X GET "http://localhost:8080/shoes"